 Niki Khoshzamir Moore is the Chief Executive Officer and Co-Founder of 3L+ Law Prep.
 Niki is a Skills Professor at the University of California, Berkeley, School of Law where she created and has been co-teaching a course titled The Junior Attorney: Expectations, Responsibilities and Realities since Fall 2011, with her good friend and business partner Tomomi Glover.

 In her different roles – professor, attorney, and board member – Niki has mentored many new attorneys, law students, and college students on a variety of issues, including career planning, excelling in the workplace, networking, conflict resolution, client relations and business development.
-In 2007, she also re-invigorated IABA’s national mentorship program.
-Niki has always had a keen interest in diversity and associate satisfaction issues, and has served on organizational committees addressing both matters.
+She has always had a keen interest in diversity and associate satisfaction issues, and has served on organizational committees addressing both matters.

 Niki received her law degree from Berkeley Law (2006), and holds an undergraduate degree in Biology, summa cum laude, from Texas Southern University.
 Prior to her legal career, she was a research assistant at the MD Anderson Cancer Center and the Baylor College of Medicine Human Genome Sequencing Center.
 Niki was born in Tehran, Iran and spent her teenage years in London and Vienna.
 She immigrated to the United States for college and calls the Bay Area home.